Austin-Stevenson/etch-a-sketch/README.md

 # etch-a-sketch
-Etch a Sketch using HTML, CSS, and Vanilla JavaScript for The Odin Project
+Etch a Sketch using HTML and CSS for The Odin Project